 Low Level Laser Therapy (LLLT)

-What is LLLT?LLLT is a laser or LED light therapy that improves tissue repair (skin wounds, muscle, tendon, bone, nerves), reduces inflammation and reduces pain wherever the beam is applied.
+What is LLLT?LLLT (or Photobiomodulation Therapy which is the best technical term) is a laser or LED light therapy that improves tissue repair (skin wounds, muscle, tendon, bone, nerves), reduces inflammation and reduces pain wherever the beam is applied.
 Usually applied by a doctor, therapist or technician, treatments typically take 1 - 10 minutes and should be applied two or more times a week.
 Pubmed refs

 How it works?LLLT works predominately on a protein in mitochondria (cytochrome c oxidase) to increase ATP and reduce oxidative stress.
 A cascade of mitochondrial and intracellular downstream effects lead to improved tissue repair and reduced inflammation.
 Pubmed refs